ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 For the last two weeks, Parallelograms have included a brief look at mathematical chaos, first via a clip from Jurassic Park and then by looking at the motion of a chaotic pendulum.

 This clip will be our last time of dipping our toes into chaos.
-It shows three dots that are all following the exact same mathematical formula for plotting their positions.
-They start off in almost the same position – they are pretty much right on top of each other – so as they move they seemed to follow a single path and leave the same trace.
+It shows three dots moving around the screen (and plotting three curves in the process) according to the exact same formula.
+They start off in almost the same position – they are pretty much right on top of each other – so as they move they seem to follow a single path and leave the same trace.
 But, as you should remember, chaos describes things that start off in a similar way, but which end up behaving very differently.
-Bear in mind the following questions before you watch the clip.
+After you watch the clip, there are three questions to answer.

 ::: problem id=2_1 marks=1
 __2.1.__ The three dots are different colours – red, blue and green.
 When do the dots start to diverge (which means they have started to move apart)?